Elderly-Person-Bathroom-Assistance

 • Lowering worktops

 Before we jump into what changes you can make to your bathroom, there are a few general housekeeping areas to be aware of.
 Firstly, ensure the bathroom has been fitted with any necessary bathing aids before the individual needs to use it.
-Ensure this equipment is up to date, working correctly and safe to use.
+Ensure this equipment is up-to-date, working correctly and safe to use.
 Check the room is warm, the water temperature is correct, everywhere is dry, and all toiletries are within reaching distance.

 1. Be compassionate and maintain dignity

-If you need to escort someone to the bathroom, ensure you do so at their pace.
+If you need to escort someone elderly to the bathroom, ensure you do so at their pace.
 Before assisting them with whatever they need to do, be sure to chat them through the process and ask permission to help them.
 This will make the process much easier and more dignified for all involved.

 2. Making it easier to use the loo

-A standard-height toilet means people have to lower themselves down further, which can increase the likelihood of a fall.
 A toilet with a higher seat is an excellent addition to your bathroom to improve mobility.
 It can give the user greater independence and is ideal for those with limited lower-body mobility.

 Even better, the height difference is very subtle so that it won’t affect the appearance of your bathroom.
 If you care for someone with limited mobility, a raised toilet seat can also help you as a carer.
 The distance between sitting and standing is significantly reduced, making it easier to transfer the user safely.